su8/pinky-bar/README.md

 ## Opt-in requirements

+Linux camp:

 The internet related options rely on headers provided iproute2.
 By default the program will try to compile with those headers included.
 If for any reason you would like to compile the program without internet related options, then pass **--without-net** to configure.

-* iproute2    # Linux Net headers
+* iproute2

+wifi/wireless chipsets supporting mac80211/cfg80211:

+* libnl (>= 3.0)
+* pkg-config

+Then pass **--with-libnl** to configure.

-The get the NIC vendor and model (linux):
+The get the NIC vendor and model names:

 * pciutils

+Alternative way to obtain data from the sensors:

+* lm\_sensors

+Linux camp end.

 To get the sound volume level: